Darkblader24/XPS-XNALara-Scene-Importer/README.md

 XPS is a fantastic and simple tool for posing and scene construction, and its convenient sliders and color picker make it possible to quickly build vivid, colorful light setups.
 However, for 3D artists looking to improve their realism, it has some shortcomings, especially the lack of cast shadows.
 Blender’s Eevee engine is extremely capable and works in real time, just the same as XPS, and it renders quickly and allows for multiple saved camera angles, strongly improving upon XPS’s existing functions.
 XPS has often been treated as a tool in a larger rendering workflow, where you import your character and create your pose, then export as .obj to render in a different program.
 But what if you want to adjust your pose after export?
 What if you like the light setup you already made in XPS?
 Too bad, so sad - until now!
 With this plugin, you get the best of both worlds: you can upgrade to Blender 3.3 as your final renderer, and still pose models and build new scenes in XPS, or improve your old XPS scenes with the literal click of a button.

-### Installation:
-Download the .zip from Github, then install it in User Preferences.
-It will appear under View 3D > Tool Shelf once activated.

-### Usage:
-Select the XPS Scene Importer, and set your XPS Install Directory and XPS Asset Directory (simply choose your folder called XNALara XPS 11.8 for both, or whichever version you’re running).
-Then, click Import XPS, choose your .scene file, and watch the magic happen.

 ### Import Options:
 Within the Import XPS selection window, there are several checkbox options: